LOVE HINA: CRIME AND PUNISHMENT

 "Yes?"
 Naru replied, sudden worry on her own face.
 "What is it, Rei-san?"

 "Ah, well?
 Um, exactly what happened to your clothes?
 In case you hadn't noticed, you're – um – nearly naked."

-Naru's eyes grew huge with shock and embarrassment as she stared down at her nearly fully exposed body, now clad only in her very skimpy panties, her shapely breasts bouncing and jiggling in a most seductive way with every jolt of the car!
+Naru's eyes grew huge with shock and embarrassment as she stared down at her nearly fully exposed body, now clad only in her very skimpy panties, her shapely breasts bouncing and jiggling in a most seductive way, totally in synch with her bobbing, twin hair antennae, with every jolt of the rapidly moving car!

 The anxious trio of sailor senshi and their brightly-blushing new companion weren't the only ones who had spotted the jetpacks flying high overhead.
 Only a minute or two after Keitaro and Su had overflown the three fugitives' far-too-open-and-exposed position, just over two kilometers further up the valley floor, Patrolman Takeshi Konoe had also taken excited note of their thunderous passing.

 Prior to this latest in his series of bizarre encounters, the policeman had been wearily trudging along through the rough, rock-strewn terrain, heading back upstream towards the distant lake.
 And all of the while his shocked mind was trying to deal with the fact that he had just deliberately shot a girl, even if the girl-in-question had been the well-armed, dangerous Naru Narusegawa.
 Still, he wasn't feeling all that good at having been forced to do it…

 But, on the bright side, at least he now had something positive to report to his superiors.
 And once he had finally made it back to his patrol car, parked high up in the observation bay on the shoulder of the mountain road above the lake, he intended to do just that.